WEKA

 • Resources Work Together: Hybrid cloud infrastructure is identified by how the public and private components of the system work together seamlessly as a single cloud instance.
 While there might be significant differences in how resources are provisioned, the applications and users will not necessarily interact with those differences.

-What Are the Components of a Hybrid Cloud Infrastructure?
+What Are the Components of Hybrid Cloud Infrastructure Design?

-A few fundamental components must be part of any private cloud infrastructure.
+A few fundamental components are usually part of any hybrid cloud infrastructure.
 These include:

 • Public and Private Cloud Instances: The hybrid cloud infrastructure will include both public cloud and private (or on-prem) servers.